elliotchance/vsql/README.md

 This describes two tests where each test is given an a brand new database (ie. no tables are carried between tests).

+- An optional `/* setup */` can be placed at the top of the file to be run before each test.
 - All SQL statements are executed and each of the results collected and compared to the comment immediately below.
 - Errors will be in the form of `error SQLSTATE: message`.